Anuragjain89/Rails5-Miscellaneous/README.md

-# AM::Errors#details
+# ActiveModel::Errors#details
 Added in [PR#18322](https://github.com/rails/rails/pull/18322)

 #### The way it was in Rails4...

-> In Rails4, it's impossible to figure out which validations actually failed, as AM::Errors provides only field name and translated error message.
+> In Rails4, it's impossible to figure out which validations actually failed, as ActiveModel::Errors provides only field name and translated error message.

 ![Rails4_errors](images/Rails4_errors.png)